Cubs hope depth will help them weather uncertainty

 After the game, Maddon made a point of saying that the energy in the dugout Thursday was no different, despite the pregame focus on Russell.

 In the first inning, Lester got out of a jam, and in the bottom half of the inning, Kris Bryant homered for an early 1-0 lead.
 But the offense shut down after the Bryant home run, and Lester gave up a two-out, four-run rally the next inning.
-After five wins in a row at home, the Cubs have given two games back and now have a tough stretch of the schedule ahead of them.
+After five wins in a row at home, Chicago has given two games back with a tough stretch of the schedule looming.

 "The fact that you have [Mike] Montgomery to pick up Hendricks on a start that he's going to miss, that's not a bad thing," Maddon said.
 "The fact you have Javy [Baez] to pick up Addison -- not a bad thing.